diogocavilha/fancy-git/README.md

    It's necessary only if you're using one of the fancy styles for rendering the icons properly.
 2. Restart your terminal.

-If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts` or even installing the ttf file which is placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.
+If you can't find the font, it's still possible to install it manually by running `fancygit --fonts-install` or even installing the ttf file which is placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.

 Once the installation have succeeded, you can type `fancygit -h` to check fancygit help.